top of page

 A waterfall coming from a hanging valley

-Bridalveil Falls in Yosemite National Park on August 1, 2024
+Bridalveil Falls in Yosemite National Park

 Yosemite Falls | 2,425 ft | Flows: approximately November through July, with peak flow in May.

-Bridalveil Fall | 620 feet | Flows: all year, with peak flow in May
+Bridalveil Fall | 620 feet | Flows: Generally all year, with peak flow in May

 Current Condition: Low Flow

-Nevada Fall | 594 feet | Flows: all year, with peak flow in late May.
+Nevada Fall | 594 feet | Flows: All year, with peak flow in late May.

 Current Condition: Moderate Flow

-Vernal Fall(s) | 317 feet | Flows: all year, though by mid to late summer, it narrows and separates into one, two, or three falls as water flows decrease; peaks in late May.
+Vernal Fall(s) | 317 feet | Flows: All year, though by mid to late summer, it narrows and separates into one, two, or three falls as water flows decrease; peaks in late May.

 Current Condition: Low flow with separation

-Wapama Falls | 1,400 feet | Flows: all year, with peak flow in May.
+Wapama Falls | 1,400 feet | Flows: Not flowing

 Current Conditions: low Flow